 Q: I am planning pregnancy in the near future.
 Should I get vaccinated now or wait?

 A: Yes!
 This is a great time to get vaccinated.
 The COVID-19 vaccines are not believed to affect your future fertility.
-Getting vaccinated before you get pregnant may prevent COVID-19 during pregnancy.
-It can also avoid the need for vaccination during pregnancy.
+Getting vaccinated before you get pregnant will prevent serious COVID-19 illness during pregnancy.

 Still have questions?
 Please find additional references and resources: